 We tend to plan for two or three activities in most of the centers, just in case.
 This way, if we need to swap out an idea mid-week we already have something in mind.
 As always, you need to plan for what works best in your classroom.

 Repeat steps 1 through 6 for each week in the month you’re planning for.
 Once you have a month’s worth of lesson plans, be sure to add everything to your teaching binder or lesson plan book.
 We like to give each month its own space in our planning books, with the monthly outline in front and each weekly plan following it.
 All that’s left now is your day-to-day preschool prep!

 Our preschool lesson plan template is meant to be a blank canvas for all of your amazing weekly plans.
 Print it out and hand write your plans, or type everything on the computer before you print it out.
 Either way, we’re sure you’ll be doing amazing things with your preschool students.

 And if you’d rather spend your free time doing something other than lesson planning, check out our printable weekly lessons plans.
-They are available in individual sets, or you can access all of them and all of our printable resources by becoming a Preschool Teacher 101 member.
+They are available in individual sets, or you can access all of them and all of our printable resources by becoming a member of The Pack from Preschool Teacher 101.